edwardyu/srs/readme.md

 Install dependencies: `php composer.phar install`

 Configure .env file.
-Be sure to change the port if necessary
+Be sure to change the port if necessary .

 ##Run
 Set up db: `php srs/podira/artisan migrate`

 Run! `php -S localhost:8888 -t srs/podira/public`

+If you use MAMP or WAMPP, simply point the directory to the public folder.